Download & Print Your Physical Therapy TREATMENT Forms

 Physical Therapy FAQ's

-Does ProBalance bill insurance for Physical Therapy services?
+Does ProBalance bill insurance for Physical Therapy services & how much does it cost?

-Many of the services at ProBalance may be reimbursed by your insurance.
-Please note that to maintain our high standard of care, we are not contracted with health insurance providers and are therefore considered an out of network provider.
+Please note that to maintain our high standard of care, we are not contracted with health insurance providers and are therefore considered an out-of-network provider.
 Although we are out of network, our physical therapy services may still be covered by your insurance, but it is your responsibility to understand the limitations of your insurance with regards to deductibles and copays so there are no surprises when you receive payment.

 Do you accept Medicare?